Introduction to Agile DevOps

-Agile has effectively replaced the incommodious method of traditional ‘waterfall’ method to project management.
-In 2001, a team of 17 application developers (termed as ‘Agile Alliance’) proposed the ‘Agile Manifesto’.
-Agile Manifesto is a set of documents containing 4 values and 12 principles of Agile, which offer guidelines to software development.
+Agile has effectively replaced the incommodious method of the traditional ‘waterfall’ method to project management.
+In 2001, a team of 17 application developers (termed as ‘Agile Alliance’) proposed the ‘Agile Manifesto.’
+Agile Manifesto is a set of documents containing 4 values and 12 principles of Agile, which offer guidelines for software development.

 Emergence of DevOps